Anti-American sentiment in Russia: Russo–Georgian War

 Shortly after the conflict, media producer and member of State Duma, Konstantin Rykov, created a documentary called War 08.08.08.
 Art of Betrayal.
-He claims that Georgia was trained and led by the U.S. into war with South Osetia and Russia.
+He claims that Georgia was trained and led by the U.S. into war with South Ossetia and Russia.
 The reason being that the US (then under George W. Bush) was interested in increasing presidential candidate John McCain's ratings, and demonizing Russia as an aggressor was key to it.
 The documentary had over a million views in first five days after being published online.

 Ukraine

 Starting with 2014, the events following the Euromaidan, the international response to the annexation of Crimea by the Russian Federation, 2014 pro-Russian unrest in Ukraine and the 2022 Russian invasion of Ukraine spurred a wave of anti-American sentiments in Russia.

 At a government-organized "Anti-Maidan" demonstration in February 2015 gathering 35,000 people, the Maidan unrests were attributed to the United States.
 "Die, America" banners were on display and a speech stated, "Maidan is the smile of the American ambassador who, sitting in his penthouse, is happy to see how brother is killing brother."
 In July 2015, Putin's top security adviser Nikolai Patrushev stated that "the US themselves started the conflict in Ukraine."

 According to polls by the independent Levada Center, in January 2015, 81 percent of Russians held negative views of the United States, a number that had nearly doubled over the previous year and that was by far the highest negative rating since it started tracking those views in 1988.